An Article

 When Envy Labs started 11 years ago, we were – and still are – happy to be known as a Ruby on Rails software development agency.
 We promoted Ruby, we promoted Rails, published the Ruby5 podcast, created Ruby training materials, classes, products, and started the annual Ruby Heroes awards.
 And while Ruby and Ruby on Rails were what we were known for, they certainly weren’t all that we knew.

 At that time, our developers were necessarily from differing backgrounds.
 There was no avoiding it: Ruby had only existed for about fifteen years and Rails for barely five.
 We came from organizations using Java, .NET, PHP, and more.
-We yearned to shed the baggage and ceremony of what many of these former ecosystems required which afforded us an ability to focus on efficiency and effectively doing what we love: Creating great software and positive experiences.
+We yearned to shed the baggage and ceremony of what many of these former ecosystems required which afforded us an ability to focus on efficiency and effectively doing what we love: creating great software and positive experiences.
 At the time, we found that in Rails and there we happily stayed.

 Fast forward to today and we still happily create, deliver, and support Ruby on Rails products.
 Additionally, we create Phoenix applications with Elixir, Nest.js projects with TypeScript, and even cross-platform Go utilities, just to highlight a few.
 But, this isn’t new.
 We didn’t just begin to expand our competencies.
 We’ve always created software using languages, frameworks, and techniques which we felt were best suited for the problem at hand; whether that was a Rails application or a C# desktop application.